DianYueGuo/simple-2d-game/README.md

 ---

-## Phase 0 — Project Skeleton

-**Goal:** Integrate SFML + ImGui + Box2D cleanly.

-- Set up build system (CMake recommended).
-- Create SFML window.
-- Add ImGui overlay window.
-- Initialize Box2D world.
-- Spawn a single circle body and step physics.
-- Render via SFML and show an ImGui window.

-**Completion Check:**
-A window appears with a Box2D body being simulated and an ImGui panel visible.

----

 ## Phase 1 — Core World: Cells, Physics, Eating, Camera

 **Goal:** Basic world simulation with player-controlled cells.

-- Add `Cell` and `Food` structs.
-- Create one Box2D body per cell (circular fixture, usually sensor-only).
-- Allow manual spawning of cells at cursor.
-- Implement keyboard control: thrust + torque.
+- Implement keyboard control: thrust + torque for a cell.
-- Implement simple eating logic:
-  - If cell radius > distance to food → consume it.
-  - Increase mass → recalc radius.
-- Add camera controls (pan, zoom, follow selected cell).

 **Completion Check:**
-You can spawn a cell, move it, eat food, and watch it grow.
+You can move a cell with the keyboard, eat food, and watch it grow.

 ---